Earnings Withholding Orders: What Employers Need to Know

 Processing an Earnings Withholding Order

 To process an earnings withholding order, you must first receive it.
 Usually, it comes as certified mail, but in some states like California, the sheriff or marshal physically delivers the garnishment order to the employer’s address.
+Other municipalities may send these orders by regular mail—do not ignore them.

 If the garnishment notice doesn’t state a flat amount to withhold, as is frequently the case, you’ll need to calculate per the guidelines provided.
 Typically, this means you’ll need to apply a certain percentage to a portion of the employee’s income.
+If you’re doing this calculation yourself, it’s crucial that you triple-check your work.
+Are you calculating off the employee’s gross or net pay?
+Are you ensuring your employee has the minimum percentage required under state law as take-home pay?

-Types of Garnishments From Income Withholding Orders
+Types of Garnishments From Earnings Withholding Orders

 Here are the most common types of debts that may be requested via a garnishment order:

-It’s important to note that in addition to federal regulations, there are many states that have their own regulations regarding earnings withholdings order.
+It’s important to note that in addition to federal regulations, there are many states that have their own regulations regarding earnings withholdings orders.
 Be sure to check with your employee’s specific state before making any deductions.

 Income Withholding Orders vs Earnings Withholding Orders

 Sometimes, people use the terms “income withholding order” and “earnings withholding order” interchangeably, but there are differences.
-An earnings withholding order, which is the same as a wage garnishment order, is used to collect on many types of debt, with the exception of debt for financial support.
-Income withholding orders are issued by state agencies to help parents or spouses collect on financial support that is owed to them and can be issued even when an employee isn’t behind.
+An earnings withholding order, which is the same as a wage garnishment order, is used to collect many types of debt, with the exception of debt for financial support.

 Pay close attention to any documents you receive that require you to garnish an employee’s wages.
 You’re allowed to withhold more than two times as much money for income withholding orders than you are for earnings withholding orders.
 This is because the court prioritizes the livelihood of children and other dependents over the finances of a traditional creditor.